 We fund Journey to Adult Success in a variety of ways.

 - Rent: Our residents pay rent on a sliding scale.

 - Income-producing unit: JAS House has an attached apartment that we rent out for monthly income.
 As we expand, we hope to replicate this model, as it will enable us to spend more time working with our residents and less time fundraising.

 - Community collaboration: We cooperate with a range of ongoing social service programs, taking advantage of funding opportunities already available in the community.

 - Donations: We are incredibly grateful for individual and corporate donations of any size.
-Past donors include the Cloud Foundation; Let Me Be Frank Productions; Dan Holstead; Green Bay P.E.O., Chapter BS; U.S. Venture/Schmidt Family Foundation; Green Bay Packers; WG&R Furniture; UWGB Learning by Giving Foundation; K.C.
+Past donors include, but are not limited to: Associated Bank, Greater Green Bay Community Foundation, U.S. Venture/Schmidt Family Foundation; Green Bay Packers; WG&R Furniture; UWGB Learning by Giving Foundation; K.C.
 Stock Foundation; and Cornerstone Foundation of Northeastern Wisconsin, Inc.